vikrampz/Feature-Selector/README.md

 ![alt text](https://github.com/vikrampz/Feature-Selector/blob/master/RFECV.JPG)

+#### Ridge Regularization

+Regularization in general makes your model to generalize better and adds a penalty to the different parameters of the machine learning model to reduce the freedom of the model and in other words to avoid overfitting

+Ridge Regularization adds penalty to non important features of model of function of square of coefficients of parameters and helps to selecting important features.

 ### 2.Basic Feature Selection
 This Plugin allows users to perform  Featrue Selection based on missing vaues handling,correlation analysis and columns uniques level checks